NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Most garages aren’t designed to stay warm inside when outdoor temperatures are frigid.
 Garages usually lack insulation, and their concrete floors remain chilly all year around.
 Even with a small space heater running, the temperature inside the garage probably won’t rise more than a few degrees.

-But when the air inside your garage is bitterly cold, your tools are icy, paints and glues won’t bond properly, and automotive repairs or woodworking tasks can become difficult and unpleasant.
-If you’re a DIY-er who likes to use your garage workshop in all seasons—not just the warm ones—keep reading.
-We’re sharing our favorite tips for heating the garage to a comfortable temperature so it can be a productive work space whatever the weather.
+When the air inside your garage is bitterly cold, it’s not just the DIYer who doesn’t function well: Tools are icy, paints and glues won’t bond properly, and automotive repairs and woodworking tasks can be difficult to complete.
+To be able to tinker in your garage in all seasons, not just the warm ones, combine some of these tips for heating the garage to a comfortable temperature.
+You’ll have a productive work space, whatever the weather.

 1. Choose a portable space heater (or two) that’s properly sized for the garage’s square footage.

-Visit your local home improvement store in late fall, and you’ll find aisles of portable space heaters, both large and small.
+Visit your local home improvement store in late fall, and you’ll find aisles of portable energy-efficient space heaters, both large and small.
 Most of these options, however, aren’t powerful enough to heat an entire garage.
-If you’re looking for a serious heat source, consider installing a ceiling-mounted forced-air heating unit such as the hardwired Dr. Infrared 7,500-Watt Ceiling-Mounted Garage Heater, making sure that it is adequately sized for the square footage of your garage.
-(Be sure to read our review of the Comfort Zone Garage Heater, which is another terrific ceiling-mounted option.)
+If you’re looking for a serious heat source, consider installing a ceiling-mounted forced-air heating unit such as the hardwired Dr. Infrared 7,500-Watt Garage Heater, or Comfort Zone Garage Heater, confirming, of course, that the heater model you choose is adequately sized for the square footage of your garage.
 This type of heater is best situated in a corner of the garage, pointed downward at a 45-degree angle to provide the best distribution of warmth.
 Most of today’s ceiling-mounted garage heaters come with a remote control and a thermostat so you can set the temperature you prefer and rely on the shop heater to do the rest.
+For other terrific heater options, refer to our tested guide to the best garage heaters.

-The only downside to a ceiling-mounted heater is that the inches nearest the floor may remain cold.
+The only real downside to a ceiling-mounted heater is that the inches nearest the floor may remain cold.
 If your feet are still chilly, try supplementing with a baseboard heater placed where you’re most apt to be working—one likely spot is the area beneath your workbench.
-Hydronic baseboard heaters like the are hooked up to a home’s boiler.
+Hydronic baseboard heaters like the Slant/Fin Fine/Line 30 Series Hot Water Baseboard Heater are hooked up to a home’s boiler.
 As hot water runs through the pipes in the heater, warm air radiates out into the space, keeping things toasty at floor level and beyond.

-2. Finish the walls with fiberglass batt insulation and paneling.
+2. Insulate the walls with fiberglass batt and paneling.

 No matter how much power your garage heater packs, you’ll find it difficult to maintain comfortable warmth in your garage if the walls aren’t finished.
 Many garage walls consist of just the studs, covered on the outside with sheathing and siding.
 Without garage insulation, cold air outside will quickly transfer to the inside of the garage and detract from your heating efforts.